 The NLRB has also recently ruled employers may violate the NLRA with an across the board prohibition against the discussion of internal investigations with co-workers.
 While the need for confidentiality may be paramount (i.e., evidence is at risk of being destroyed or a witness needs protection), employers may now need to argue confidentiality was "necessary."

-In-depth review of the spectrum of Alabama employment law requirements HR must follow with respect to employer liability.
+In-depth review of the spectrum of Ohio employment law requirements HR must follow with respect to unfair labor practices.

 HR guidance and support on unfair labor practices including interfering with, coercing or restraining employees in the exercise of their NLRA rights.